 About Tom Sherwood

-From 1999 to 2009, he was the Ecumenical Chaplain at Carleton University, the only full-time religious professional for a population of 24,000 students.
+From 1999 to 2009, Tom Sherwood was the Ecumenical Chaplain at Carleton University, the only full-time religious professional for a population of 24,000 students.

 From 1984 to 1999, he served as minister of Orléans United Church.

-In 1983 he conducted the Membership Survey part of a self-study undertaken by the Canadian Association for Pastoral Practice and Education.
+In 1983 he conducted the Membership Survey part of a self-study undertaken by the Canadian Association for Pastoral Education (now called the Canadian Association for Spiritual Care).
 His data (N=423, more than 500 variables) became the basis for a PhD thesis on professionalism in ministry.

 In the 1970s he established a parish-based campus ministry at Bloor Street United Church and the University of Toronto.